 The proactive mentality doesn’t just extend to gathering data and feedback on employees.
 Because their locations are spread out, Wilson says careful, regular communication from management and among staff is critical.

 She said they use Whatsapp to communicate regularly, but that she also often spends time on long phone calls with employees, making sure they feel connected and supported enough as they try to tackle problems.
 They also conduct client surveys twice per year and then communicate about results and necessary improvements with their staff.
-Departments have weekly, regular meetings that allow remote staff to connected, and quarterly management meetings offer a similar goal.
+Departments have weekly, regular meetings that allow remote staff to connect, and quarterly management meetings offer a similar goal.
 Their fourth quarterly management meeting of the year, Wilson said, is always an in-person, team-building activity held over Columbus Day.

 In addition, Wilson said her companies developed monthly webinar series, with at least one (but often more) webinar per month.
 These webinars not only offer another connection point for remote employees, but they also add to a digital library that functions as a useful resource when onboarding new employees.